top of page

 linedpaper.png

 Hungry 2 Dance is a creative action research project funded by Arts Council England, exploring the relationship between dance training and body image—through the eyes of young dancers.
+Find out more below .

-Running from May to October 2025, the project combines creative workshops, focus groups, and survey research to better understand how young people experience body image within dance training.
+Running from May 2025 to March 2026, the project combines creative workshops, focus groups, and survey research to better understand how young people experience body image within dance training.
 By centring their voices, Hungry 2 Dance aims to uncover the unspoken pressures that shape these experiences and begin co-creating meaningful change within the sector.

 This is more than a conversation—it’s a call to action.